 Compatibility: macOS, Windows

 There isn’t virtually anything related to digital visual effects, motion graphics or compositing you can’t do in Adobe After Effects.
-That is why it is hardly surprising that you can also use the After Effects to visualize music, but you must have at least basic knowledge of the software in order to be able to that.
+That is why it is hardly surprising that you can also use the After Effects to visualize the music, but you must have at least basic knowledge of the software in order to be able to that.
 Before you can apply the Audio Spectrum effect you must first create a new composition, add the sound file to that composition and set its duration.
 If these tasks sound too complicated, you should take your time and slowly learn how to use the basic functionalities of Adobe After Effects.
 More experienced video editors can use The Audio Spectrum effect’s settings to try out different styles of music visualization and explore creative ways of making their videos more dynamic.

 Social media content creators, musicians, and VJs can produce stunning videos, with any of the music visualizers we featured in this article.
 Which music visualizer do you like to use the most to create videos based on music?
 Leave a comment below and let us know.